samuaz/protobuf-qt/README.md

 the idea of this fork is to implement more functionalities to the great work of onto/protobuf-qt like:
 - make it cross-platform build make this plugin work for android, ios, etc.
 - rebase on cmake
+- add all missing parts to have a fully qml model from proto
 - support to easy convert from proto model to qml objects like as interchangeable wrappers.
 So you can do .toProto() or .toQml
 - migrate to QT6
 - migrate to cmake